-Unless otherwise indicated the mailing address of each of the stockholders below is c/o SG Blocks, Inc., 195 Montague Street, 14th Floor, Brooklyn, New York 11201.
+Unless otherwise indicated the mailing address of each of the stockholders below is c/o SG Blocks, Inc., 5011 Gate Parkway, Building 100, Suite 100, Jacksonville, Florida 32256.
 Except as otherwise indicated, and subject to applicable community property laws, except to the extent authority is shared by both spouses under applicable law, the Company believes the persons named in the table have sole voting and investment power with respect to all shares of common stock held by them.

-The following table sets forth the number of shares of Common Stock beneficially owned as of July 8, 2021 by: (i) each person known by the Company to own beneficially more than 5% of the outstanding shares of common stock; (ii) each director of the Company; (iii) each executive officer of the Company; and (iv) all directors and executive officers of the Company as a group.
-The information is determined in accordance with Rule 13d-3 promulgated under the Exchange Act.
-Except as indicated below, the stockholders listed possess sole voting and investment power with respect to their shares of common stock.
+The following table sets forth the number of shares of Common Stock beneficially owned as of September 1, 2022 by: (i) each person known by the Company to own beneficially more than 5% of the outstanding shares of common stock; (ii) each director of the Company; (iii) each executive officer of the Company; and (iv) all directors and executive officers of the Company as a group.